Yomguithereal/kotatsu/README.md

   -s, --source-maps       Should source maps be computed for easier debugging?
                                                                            [boolean] [default: true]
-      --cors              Should the server allow CORS?                    [boolean] [default: true] --index             Path to a custom HMTL index file.                                 [string] --jsx               Does your code uses JSX syntax?                 [boolean] [default: false] --pragma            JSX pragma.                                                       [string]
+      --cors              Should the server allow CORS?                    [boolean] [default: true] --index             Path to a custom HMTL index file.
+Will default to `./index.html` if present.                                                          [string]
+      --jsx               Does your code uses JSX syntax?                 [boolean] [default: false] --pragma            JSX pragma.                                                       [string]
       --sass              Whether to transpile scss files (requires `sass` or `node-sass`).